odow/SDDP.jl/docs/src/tutorial/07_plotting.md

 )
 ```

-That concludes our seventh tutorial for SDDP.jl
+That concludes our seventh tutorial for SDDP.jl.
+In our next tutorial,
+[Tutorial Eight: odds and ends](@ref), we  discuss some odds and ends relating
+to SDDP now that we have a basic  understanding of it's functionality.